pluralsight/guides/draft/other/linux-system-administration/article.md

 	commands
 fi
 ```

+> The `elif` section is optional and used only when needed to test for a specific alternative to the condition specified through the `if`.

 ## Loops and Case
 Once in a while, some tasks will need to be executed repeatedly either a fixed number of times or until a specified condition is satisfied.
 That is where the `for` and `while` *looping constructs* come in handy.
 Additionally, at times you will need a script to *choose* between different courses of action based on the value of a given variable - we'll use the `case` statement for that.